 The Security Council (SC) was created as one of the six main organs of the United Nations (UN) with the signing of the UN Charter on June 26, 1945.
 The SC is the body of the UN that deals exclusively with issues of peace and security, General Assembly membership, and changes to the UN Charter itself.
-In its duties, the SC has the power to determine what constitutes a threat to peace and security as well as an act of aggression in international, interstate, and intra-state contexts.
+In its duties, the SC has the power to determine what constitutes a threat to peace and security as well as an acts of aggression in international, interstate, and intra-state contexts.3

 The SC is composed of 15 Member States, with five permanent seats and 10 rotating positions.
-The five permanent Member States, known as the P-5, consist of the victors of WWII: the United States of America, Russia, China, France, and the United Kingdom.
-The other 10 non-permanent Member States rotate in a staggered fashion following geographical considerations and sit for a two-year term.
-The non-permanent Member State seats are divided by the following geographic regions: five for African and Asian regions, one for the Eastern European region, two for the Latin American and Caribbean regions, and two for the Western European region.
-Member States chosen to serve two-year terms are voted upon for approval in the General Assembly.
+4 The five permanent Member States, known as the P-5, consist of the United States (US) of America, Russia, China, France, and the United Kingdom (UK).
+The other 10 non-permanent Member States rotate in a staggered fashion following geographical considerations and sit for a two-year term.6 The non-permanent Member State seats are divided by the following geographic regions: five for African and Asian regions, one for the Eastern European region, two for the Latin American and Caribbean regions, and two for the Western European region.7 Ultimately, Member States chosen to serve two-year terms are voted upon for approval in the General Assembly.8

-Per its mandate, the SC is responsible for the implementation of Chapters VI, VII, VIII, and XII of the UN Charter.
-Chapter V of the UN Charter outlines the composition, functions, powers, and procedures of the council.
-Chapter VI of the UN Charter outlines the SC's primary duty: pacific settlement of disputes.
-Articles 39-43 of Chapter VI of the Charter call on parties in dispute to peacefully resolve their digressions, but allow for the SC to step in on the behalf of the international community if pacific settlement fails.
-After deeming the existence of an act of aggression or a breach to peace and security, the SC can respond by imposing sanctions or calling for military action under Articles 40-42.
-The SC has historically applied sanctions towards several Member States in response to disruptions of peace, such as S/RES/1718 (2006) against the Democratic Republic of Korea's (DPRK) proliferation of nuclear weapons.
-These sanctions against the DPRK fall under Article 41 of the UN Charter, which states that "the [SC] may decide what measures not involving the use of armed force are to be employed to give effect to its decisions, and it may call upon the Members of the United Nations to apply such measures.
-The SC may apply sanction measures such as "complete or partial interruption of economic relations and of rail, sea, air, postal, telegraphic, radio, and other means of communication, and the severance of diplomatic relations" when needed.
-Additionally, under Chapter VII of the UN Charter, the SC can deploy military action to settle disputes that cannot be resolved through less aggressive sanctions or peaceful negotiations.
-When invoking Chapter VII, articles 42-48
+Per its mandate, the SC is responsible for the implementation of Chapters VI, VII, VIII, and XII of the UN Charter.9 Chapter V of the UN Charter outlines the composition, functions, powers, and procedures of the council.
+10 Chapter VI of the UN Charter outlines the SC's primary duty: pacific settlement of disputes.
+11 Articles 39-43 of Chapter VI of the Charter call on parties in dispute to peacefully resolve their digressions, but allow for the SC to step in on the behalf of the international community if pacific settlement fails.
+12 After deeming the existence of an act of aggression or a breach to peace and security, the SC can respond by imposing sanctions or calling for military action under Articles 40-42.
+13 The SC has historically applied sanctions towards several Member States in response to disruptions of peace, such as S/RES/1718 (2006) against the Democratic Republic of Korea's (DPRK) proliferation of nuclear weapons.
+14 These sanctions against the DPRK fall under Article 41 of the UN Charter, which states that "the [SC] may decide what measures not involving the use of armed force are to be employed to give effect to its decisions, and it may call upon the Members of the United Nations to apply such measures."
+Further, the SC may apply sanction measures such as "complete or partial interruption of economic relations and of rail, sea, air, postal,